ucabogm/prob-poly-DSH/README.md

 # prob-poly-project

-* python and SQL scripts for MSc project*
+This online repository contains all python and SQL scripts used in the production of thesis "A Systematic Approach to Predicting Problematic Polypharmacy".

 ### Set-up (SQL and pre-processing)